projectcontour/contour/site/_guides/ingressroute-to-httpproxy.md

 HTTPProxy offers additional ways to match incoming requests to routes.
 This document covers the conversion between the routing offered in IngressRoute and HTTPProxy.
-For a broader discussion of HTTPProxy routing, see the [Routing section of the HTTPProxy documentation](/docs/v1.0.0/httpproxy).
+For a broader discussion of HTTPProxy routing, see the [HTTPProxy documentation][1].

 Before: